jackstapleton/rdb-autoscaling/whitepaper.md

 The first RDB to come up will be added to this table and `.u.w`, it will then be told to replay the log.
 We will refer to the RDB that is in `.u.w` and therefore currently being published to as **live**.

-When it is time to roll to the next subscriber the Tickerplant will query `.u.asg.tab`.
+When it is time to roll to the next subscriber the tickerplant will query `.u.asg.tab`.
 It will look for the handle, tables and symbols of the next RDB in the queue and make it the new **live** subscriber. kdb+tick's functionality will then take over and start publishing to the new RDB.

 ### Adding subscribers

-To be added to `.u.asg.tab` a subscriber must call `.u.asg.sub`, it takes three parameters:
+To be added to `.u.asg.tab` a subscriber must call `.u.asg.sub`, it takes three parameters.

 1. A list of tables to subscribe for.
 2. A list of symbol lists to subscribe for (corresponding to the list of tables).